Written By: Devin Golden

 Chemotherapy for Pleural Mesothelioma

-Chemotherapy was the first treatment option approved by the U.S. Food and Drug Administration (FDA) for malignant pleural mesothelioma.
+Chemotherapy is an FDA-approved treatment for pleural mesothelioma.
 The chemotherapy drugs approved are pemetrexed and cisplatin.
-These drugs are approved for intravenous use.

 chemotherapy icon depicting chemotherapy drug in an IV drip bags.